 Alabama DUI Defense Lawyer

 Are you facing a drunk driving charge in the state of Alabama?
 If so, you could be looking at serious consequences.
 These can include expensive fines, jail time, and even the loss of your driving privileges.
 Additionally, being convicted for a DUI could serve to jeopardize your future employment options as well as your ability to rent a home – and that’s true years down the road, long after you have completed the sentences handed down by the court.
-Luckily, however, you have the option of working with an experienced Alabama drunk driving lawyer from Johnston, Moore & Thompson.
+Luckily, however, you have the option of working with an experienced Alabama drunk driving lawyer from Johnston, Moore & Weston.
 Our legal teams are second to none, and will work hard to ensure that you have the best chance possible of beating the charges in question while protecting your rights and your liberty.